Reverse Logistics Can Make or Mar Ecommerce Businesses

 Effective Reverse Logistics Management Is Crucial for Customer Delight

-Some goods are invariably returned to the seller.
-This is true in physical retail as well as in an ecommerce setup.
+Returns: Some goods are invariably returned to the seller.
+It is true in physical retail as well as in an e-commerce setup.

-If you are an ecommerce player selling virtual goods that can be delivered electronically, you might be blissfully ignorant of the nightmare of misdelivered or undelivered goods.
-But physical goods not reaching the desired destination is a common problem that ecommerce merchants have to grapple with.
+Mis-Delivered or Undelivered Goods: If you are an e-commerce player selling virtual goods that can be delivered electronically, you might be blissfully ignorant of the nightmare of misdelivered or undelivered goods.
+But physical goods not reaching the desired destination is a common problem that e-commerce merchants have to grapple with.

 Why Reverse Logistics Is Important

-Though the ecommerce enterprise is quite complex, customers have only two clear windows into the business -- the website and order fulfillment.
+- As a Strategic Advantage: Though the e-commerce enterprise is quite complex, customers have only two clear windows into the business -- the website and order fulfillment.
 If either of those two is found lacking, the customer will lose the confidence necessary to make a purchase.
 Reverse logistics is an important part of order fulfillment.
-Hence a strong reverse logistics setup can be a strategic advantage to an ecommerce business.
+Hence a strong reverse logistics setup can be a strategic advantage to an e-commerce business.

-When reverse logistics results in damaged goods, it leads to waste.
+- Regulation Compliance: When reverse logistics results in damaged goods, it leads to waste.
 And there are regulations relating to waste, especially e-waste.
-This proves that reverse logistics is not just about customer delight; it has to do with aligning oneself within the legal environment of business.
+It proves that reverse logistics is not just about customer delight; it has to do with aligning oneself within the legal environment of business.

-If your ecommerce business does not have a sound reverse logistics plan, it is probably losing out on the golden opportunity to profit from the piles of goods that fell out of the supply chain.
-In an era of wafer thin ecommerce margins, effective reverse logistics could be the difference between being profitable or not.
+- Profitability Through Asset Recovery: If your e-commerce business does not have a sound reverse logistics plan, it is probably losing out on the golden opportunity to profit from the piles of goods that fell out of the supply chain.
+In an era of wafer-thin e-commerce margins, effective reverse logistics could be the difference between being profitable or not.

-As a manager of an ecommerce business, you know that it is your fiduciary responsibility to deliver value to shareholders.
+- Shareholder Value: As a manager of an e-commerce business, you know that it is your fiduciary responsibility to deliver value to shareholders.
 So you need to cash in on the multiple opportunities that reverse logistics provides.